apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Suspect in death of Augusta University student found on UGA campus taken into custody**
+**Netanyahu’s post-war plan for Gaza Strip draws cool US reception**

-You can read more about it [here](https://www.cnn.com/2024/02/23/us/uga-augusta-university-student-death/index.html).
+You can read more about it [here](https://www.timesofisrael.com/netanyahus-post-war-plan-for-gaza-strip-draws-cool-us-reception/).

 ## Requirements
 - Python 3.8